Black Gold (1947 film)

 Black Gold is a 1947 American drama western film directed by Phil Karlson and starring Anthony Quinn, Katherine DeMille and Raymond Hatton.
 It was the first Monogram Pictures film released under the Allied Artists banner and had the highest budget in Monogram's history at the time.
 It was also the first leading role for Anthony Quinn.

-Synopsis
+Plot

-Charley, an Indian, finds a Chinese boy, Davey, and adopts him.
+Charley, an Indian, finds a Chinese boy (Davey), and adopts him.
 Charley has a mare, Black Hope, with whom he wishes to win the Kentucky Derby, so he trains Davey as a jockey.